d7knight2/AnrWatchdog/demoapp/README.md

    ./gradlew :demoapp:installDebug
    ```

+## Features

+- Integrates [LeakCanary](https://square.github.io/leakcanary/) (latest alpha) for memory leak and growth detection.
+- Demonstrates tab switching in `MainActivity` with three tabs.
+- Each tab switch replaces a fragment (`TabFragment`) that runs an endless `ObjectAnimator`.
+- LeakCanary will detect leaks if fragments or animators are not properly cleaned up.

 ## Example Usage

-The demo app initializes ANRWatchdog in its `Application` class.
-See `MyApplication.kt` for details.
+The demo app initializes ANRWatchdog and LeakCanary in its `Application` class.
+See `LeakWatcherApp.kt` for details.

 ---